shashanktiwari619/postprocessing_point_monitors/README.md

 # postprocessing_point_monitors<br />

-Folders 1 and 2 contain point monitors generated from Ansys Fluent simulations (these are sample files containing).<br />
+Folders 1 and 2 contain point monitors generated from Ansys Fluent simulations (these are sample files containing time data).<br />

 Sructure of folders is as follows: <br />